Skip to main content

 Material Ordering & Prep

 We order estate-grade or standard ornamental panels from Eastern Ornamental at dealer pricing.
-Utility mark-outs and permit applications run in parallel so the project stays on schedule once materials arrive.
+Utility mark-outs run concurrently.
+Note: permit applications are the homeowner's responsibility — we'll advise on what's required and which office to contact so the project stays on schedule once materials arrive.

 Installation & Inspection